mmistakes/minimal-mistakes/_pages/programme.md

 ---
-title: "The Lecture Programme for the ShanghAI Lectures 2017 is coming soon!!!
-Check back soon!"
+title: "Lecture Programme"
 layout: single
 excerpt: "The lecture programme for the ShanghAI Lectures 2017"
 permalink: /programme/
 ---

+### The Lecture Programme for the ShanghAI Lectures 2017 is coming soon!!!
+Check back soon!

 ### Lecture 1: Artificial Intelligence: things can be seen differently
 * 2016-10-27  09:30 to 11:00 CEST [Recording](https://youtu.be/s68ULSvdJtc)